zcash/zips/zip-proportional-output-fee-mechanism-pofm.rst

 zcashd, zebrad, and potentially other node implementations, implement fee-based restrictions on relaying of mempool transactions.
-Nodes that normally relay transactions are expected to do so for transactions that pay at least the conventional fee, unless there are other reasons not to do so for robustness or denial-of-service mitigation.
+Nodes that normally relay transactions are expected to do so for transactions that pay at least the conventional fee as specified in this ZIP, unless there are other reasons not to do so for robustness or denial-of-service mitigation.

 Mempool size limiting
 ---------------------